rsms/smisk/docs/source/library/smisk.config.rst

     If you modify this dict after any configuration has been loaded, you need to call :meth:`Configuration.reload()` afterwards, in order to actually apply the defaults.

-If you simply assign a new dictionary to :attr:`Configuration.defaults`, reloading is done automatically through the property set method.
+    To set or update specific default value, considering using :meth:`set_default` instead, or simply assign a new dictionary to :attr:`Configuration.defaults`.
+That way reloading is done automatically for you.

   .. attribute:: sources